What is working capital

 How to Calculate Working Capital.

-Working capital is the amount left over once a business has met all of its financial obligations.
-Working capital can be calculated with a fairly simple equation.
+Working capital is the amount left over once your dental practice has met all of its financial obligations.
+Working capital can be calculated with one fairly simple equation.

 That equation is: current assets minus current liabilities equals working capital.

 The number left over is the amount of ready cash that a business could feasibly spend without having to sell off long-term assets or borrow money from a financial institution.
-It can often simply be the value of a business’s inventory added to the current bank holdings.
+It can often simply be the value of the entire inventory of your dental practice added to the current bank holdings.

 For example, lets say your business has £10,000 in a business bank account, a customer owes £1,000 and the business’s inventory totals £10,000.
 Your business has current assets totalling £21,000.